Skip to content

 Legendary Figures & Their Extended Careers

-Michael Jordan, who played basketball from 1963 to 2003, is recognized as one of the all-time greats and continued to play into his late 30s.
+Michael Jordan: who played basketball from 1963 to 2003, is recognized as one of the all-time greats and continued to play into his late 30s.
 After a brief hiatus, Jordan returned to the NBA and helped the Chicago Bulls win three more titles, cementeding his status as a legendary player.

-Born in 1963, Karl Malone, also referred to as “The Mailman,” kept up his impressive play on the court far into his 30s.
+Karl Malone: Born in 1963, Karl Malone, also referred to as “The Mailman,” kept up his impressive play on the court far into his 30s.
 The big forward played until the age of 40, demonstrating his scoring skills and resilience as he pursued an elusive NBA championship.

 Calculating Players Who Are Over 30 Years Old